Rcclsb/RichardSimmons/README.md

 #### Deep Thoughts
 ##### Trigger: deep
 This accesses a randomiser that creates a faux deep though.

+    {"id": 259, "thought":"Consider the daffodil.
+And while you're doing that, I'll be over here, looking through your stuff."}
 #### Ping Pong
 ##### Trigger: ping
 Return: